-Making homemade pesto is great for using fresh basil from the garden.
-This dairy-free pesto is a variation of the classic pesto recipe, omitting Parmesan cheese and substituting walnuts for pine nuts.
+Making this homemade vegan pesto with walnuts is great for using fresh basil from the garden.
+This dairy-free version is a variation of the classic pesto recipe, omitting Parmesan cheese and substituting walnuts for pine nuts.
+I love trying different variations, and this vegan walnut pesto is my new favorite.
+It's versatile, and you can put it on just about anything, like these oven-roasted green beans with garlic!

 Jump to: